 Emotionally, sadness isn’t the only way feelings of grief show up.
 Left unexamined, grief may trigger anger, fear, hopelessness, and overwhelm.
 As you can see, it can be very easy to overlook grief as an underlying cause of these feelings if we don’t explore what may be triggering them to begin with.

-Facing loss and anticipating it can make us feel anxious and stressed, which can lead to restlessness and trouble sleeping.
+Facing loss and anticipating it can make us feel uneasy and stressed, which can lead to restlessness and trouble sleeping.
 These states of distress are physiological responses, meaning the body reacts to what is happening in the mind.

 How to Shift Into Healing